OFFI Hungarian TranslatorsOFFI is the official Hungarian agency that deals with Hungarian/English translation/interpreter work.

 The cards look really nice, and for 300 HUF (80p) + 300 HUF (80p) for use of their computer (to create the template) I think 600 HUF (£1.60) is very cheap.
 With the help and expertise of the owner who uses CorelDraw for templates, plus the quality of laminate and paper, I knew straight away I was in the right place.
 If you want custom-made calendars, business card, leaflets and so on I highly recommend this shop.
 Great customer service.

 In Szeged it is normal to receive a 'Scissors Cut' as standard, as opposed to a classic UK Barber Shop 'Shears Cut'.
-A 'Scissors Cut' normally costs around 1,000 HUF (approximately £2.50), which at that price you can not complain; especially when the same 'Scissors Cut' could cost you between £10 and £20 in the UK.
-I found Zina Éva to be very friendly and was very satisfied with my haircut.
+A 'Scissors Cut' normally costs around 1,500 HUF (£4.14), which at that price you can not complain; especially when the same 'Scissors Cut' could cost you between £10 and £20 in the UK.
+I found Zina Éva to be very friendly to the extent she is the only hairdresser I use.

 After looking around many, expensive and affordable, bicycle shops for a suitable bicycle I bumped into Laci Bike Shop.
 The owner, László Szabó, was instantly friendly and helpful with one of those "You can trust me" faces.
 Although he did not speak English, I was lucky in that at least two of his customers did.
 So through interpretation he was able to answer all of my questions.
 One of his customers, whose bicycle I liked, even let me test drive her bicycle!
 This instantly told me I was in the right shop - Friendly customers who had a great rapport with the owner.